How Africa’s Great Green Wall is Fighting Desertification — Lessons for Global Resilience

 Looking Ahead

+The Great Green Wall isn’t a simple success story — it’s a shift in mindset.
+Even with mixed outcomes, it underscores the enduring lesson that resilience comes from aligning with nature and local wisdom.
 The Great Green Wall isn’t just a success story — it’s a shift in mindset.
 While many nations have focused on blue infrastructure like dams and pipelines to manage water scarcity, Africa’s approach shows the power of working with the land itself.
 These lessons from Africa are powerful not because they’re exotic, but because they’re rooted in place, people, and proven practice.

 What if we stopped looking for silver bullets and started planting seeds — literally and metaphorically?